Ogive

-An ogive (/ˈoʊdʒaɪv/ OH-jyve) is the roundly tapered end of a two-dimensional or three-dimensional object.
-Ogive curves and surfaces are used in engineering, architecture and woodworking.
+An ogive (/ˈoʊdʒaɪv/ OH-jyve) is the roundly tapered end of a two- or three-dimensional object.
+Ogive curves and surfaces are used in engineering, architecture, woodworking, and ballistics.

 Etymology

+The French Orientalist Georges Séraphin Colin gives as the term's origin the Arabic al-ġubb (الجُبّ) 'cistern', pronounced al-ġibb (الجِبّ) in vernacular Iberian Arabic, through the Spanish aljibe or archaically algibe.

-The earliest use of the word ogive is found in the 13th century sketchbook of Villard de Honnecourt, from Picardy in northern France.
+The earliest use of the word ogive is found in the 13th-century sketchbook of Villard de Honnecourt, from Picardy in northern France.
 The Oxford English Dictionary considers the French term's origin obscure; it might come from the Late Latin obviata, the feminine perfect passive participle of obviare, meaning the one who has met or encountered the other.
 However, Merriam-Webster's dictionary says it is from the "Middle English oggif stone comprising an arch, from Middle French augive, ogive diagonal arch".
+According to Wiktionary, the French term comes "from Vulgar Latin augīvus, from Latin augēre, as the ogive goes on increasing, and the arch it forms increases the strength of the vault.
+In Old French we find the phrase arc ogif, itself from Latin arcus augivus.
+The word was also written as augive in the 17th century."